PlanktoScope/device-pkgs/README.md

 ## Licensing

-The Forklift packages provided by these pallets have their own software licenses, as specified by SPDX short form identifiers (e.g. "Apache-2.0") in the packages' corresponding `forklift-package.yml` metadata files and/or by LICENSE files provided in the package directories.
-Any other source code provided here is covered by the following information, except where otherwise
+The Forklift packages in this repository each have their own software licenses, as specified by SPDX short form identifiers (e.g. "Apache-2.0") in the packages' corresponding `forklift-package.yml` metadata files and/or by LICENSE files provided in the package directories.
+Any other source code provided here is covered by the following information, except where otherwise indicated:
-indicated:

 Copyright Ethan Li and PlanktoScope project contributors